Ancient Shield (formerly called Ancient Healing)

 Properties and Uses

 Infection fighting and immune stimulating.
-The oils used in Ancient Healing are anti-bacterial, anti-fungal and anti-viral.
+The oils used in Ancient Shield are anti-bacterial, anti-fungal and anti-viral.
 May help abscesses, ear infections, flu-like symptoms and so on.
 This blend also may help increase mental alertness, physical equilibrium, memory and cellular vitality.
 It may help stimulate the hypothalamus and pituitary glands.

 Application Suggestions (see Essential Oil Usage for more information and a dilution chart)